The following questions and answers pertain to the 2018 black bear hunting season:

 15. Q) After harvesting a black bear can I use an ATV to carry my black bear to my vehicle?

 A) Only if you hunt on private land and have secured permission of the landowner.
-ATV use on all state and federally owned properties is prohibited.
+ATV use on all state and federally owned properties is prohibited, however, hunters

-A) Permits for the entire season will be sold over-the-counter beginning September 12 at 10am at license agents and online.
+A) Permits for the entire season are sold over-the-counter at license agents and online.
 THERE IS NO LOTTERY FOR BEAR PERMITS.

 A) Yes, but only bow is allowed the first three days.
 Permits are for a specific bear hunting zone.
 Use of bow or muzzleloader is dependent on the day a person is hunting; it is illegal to have both a bow and a firearm in possession while hunting.